MathFrenchToast/essentials_cmd/kubectl_essentials.md

 Suppose we have many envvar defined
 you start by loading an env file dedicated to your environment : `. myenvfile.env`
-Now you can use a parametrized deployment file : `envsubst < deployment.yml  | kubectl -n adelyadev-be-srv apply -f -` deployment.yml example (stored in your project git repo):
+Now you can use a parametrized deployment file : `envsubst < deployment.yml  | kubectl -n mynamespace apply -f -` deployment.yml example (stored in your project git repo):
 ```
 apiVersion: apps/v1